breadcat/blog.minskio.co.uk/content/quotes.md

 >Mother, should I trust the government <!-- pink floyd -->

+>Multiple exclamation marks are a sure sign of a diseased mind <!-- discworld -->

 >Mustn't grumble <!-- chas and dave wallop -->

+>My name is Bolo Santosi, I am the leader of the revolutionary army known as the Reapers. <!-- just cause 2 -->

 >My tables are so clean you could eat off them <!-- discworld -->